Nick Brandt

-Nick Brandt (born 1964) is an English photographer.
+Nick Brandt (born 1964) is an English photographer and former music video director.
 His photographs focus on the impact of environmental destruction and climate breakdown, for both some of the most vulnerable people across the planet and for the animal and natural world.

 Background and early career

 Born in 1964 and raised in London, England, Brandt studied painting, and then Film at Saint Martin's School of Art.

 He moved to California in 1992 and directed many award-winning music videos for the likes of Michael Jackson ("Earth Song", "Stranger in Moscow"), Whitney Houston ("I Will Always Love You"), Moby ("Porcelain"), Jewel ("Hands"), Grayson Hugh ("Talk It Over"), + XTC ("Dear God") among others.

 It was in 1995 while directing "Earth Song" in Tanzania that Brandt fell in love with the animals and land of East Africa.
 In 2001, frustrated that he could not capture on film his feelings about the destruction of the natural world, he realized there was a way to achieve this through photography.